 The PGF supported projects which were a priority in regional land transport plans and strategic planning.

-After the Provincial Growth Fund (PGF) was set up in February 2018, Cabinet committed to PGF investment in the rail sector, recognising rail as a central part of New Zealand’s transport system.
-It supported other government objectives, such as the transition to a low carbon economy, and enabled the Government to invest quickly in rail projects.
+After the Provincial Growth Fund (PGF) was set up in February 2018, Cabinet committed to PGF investment in railways, recognising that rail is a central part of New Zealand’s transport system.
+It also supported other government objectives, such as the transition to a low carbon economy, and enabled the government to invest quickly in rail projects.

 Ports and wharves

 Making improvements to regional ports enabled economic growth and tourism opportunities.

 Proposals needed to show clear alignment with Provincial Growth Fund (PGF) objectives and criteria and align with the relevant region’s action plan.

 The investment focused on the upgrade, repair or extension of existing ports and wharves.
 It also helped with the construction and installation of essential infrastructure and the local maintenance of large vessels.
 The investment expanded small-scale projects like local fishing operations, as well as large-scale aquaculture initiatives.

 The upgrade of regional airports has helped to boost the tourism sector and keep communities connected.